jepetersohn/phase-3-guide/README.md

 ## Challenges

 - Code quality is #1.
 - Challenges will be bigger and more vague.
-A lot of the problem will be how strategizing how to approach the problem: like debugging or researching a problem.
+A lot of the problem will be strategizing how to approach the problem: like debugging or researching a problem.
 - The emphasis of challenges is on the process of problem solving, not the solution.  _We expect that you can complete any challenge at this point.
 HOW you complete it is at stake_.